jrivas-cyber/PCI-scoping-exercises/README.md

 ---
 # Creating sustainable, long-term processes for success

-In this project, we simulate an organization that is just starting their scoping journey with the goal of identifying and tracking in-scope systems that form their CDE.
+In this project, we simulate an organization that is just starting their scoping journey with the goal of identifying and tracking both in-scope and out-of-scope systems.

 _**Inception State:**_ organization has no existing policies, standards or processes in place to identify their CDE.